NarrativeOP/moment-widget/README.md

 Usage
 ---

-Grap the UUID for the moment you want to display, it's the last part of a shared moment link.
+Grap the UUID for the Moment you want to display, it's the last part of a shared Moment link.
 Looking something like this `4f0c241562a24bce86a9e24a009c845d`

 Then add both the jquery plugin and the css file to your site.
 Lastly add the following to your html.